matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 templating, macros and support for multiple output formats.
 We'll be taking a look at those soon.

-For now, let's try to solve our original issue with TTP; the ideia was to collect interface each interface's status from **show ip interface brief**.
+For now, let's try to solve our original issue with TTP; the ideia was to collect each interface's status from **show ip interface brief**.
 In TTP, rather than writing long regular expressions to match specific fields (we still can do that, but in most basic cases we aren't required to), we just specify a template with placeholders that TTP can use to understand